-The piece is composed of a large-scale model of a CCTV camera made from recycled cardboard, with accompanying bird spikes.
+UNDER NEW MOONS WE STAND STRONG is a large-scale model of a CCTV camera made from recycled cardboard, with accompanying bird spikes.

-On the 3rd January 2016 the CCTV camera positioned at the intersection of Autoroute 40 and Boulevard des Sources, in the West Island of Montreal, Quebec captured a stunning image of a snowy owl in mid-air flight.
-Four days later on January 7th the images were tweeted by Quebec’s Transport Minister Robert Poëti and went viral, turning the snowy owl into an “Internet star”.
+Inspired by the viral image of the snowy owl, which was captured by a CCTV traffic camera positioned at the intersection of Autoroute 40 and Boulevard des Sources, in the West Island of Montreal, Quebec.
+Quebec’s then Transport Minister Robert Poëti tweeted the image on the January 7th 2016, turning the owl into an ‘Internet star’.

 Recycled cardboard, wood, glue, tape, CCTV digital print, black veneer frame, black vinyl lettering, sticks, CCTV city walk, fire

 Peacock Visual Arts Centre, Aberdeen with support fromÂ Festival of Architecture Scotland, 2016 and Seventeen Gallery, Aberdeen

 Exhibition opening: Thur, 5th May, 2016, 18.00, Seventeen Gallery, 17 Belmont St, Aberdeen AB10 1JR.
 CCTV Procession: Sat, 7th May, 20.00 from Peacock Visual Arts Centre, 21 Castle St, Aberdeen AB11 5BQ to Aberdeen beach for ceremonial burning.

 Ministry of Transport, Sustainable Mobility and Transport Electrification of the Quebec Government